D2-mods/Polymorph-fixes-for-IWDEE/d2-iwdee-fixes/readme.txt

 Polymorph fixes for IWD:EE
-Contact:
 GitHub: https://github.com/D2-mods/Polymorph-fixes-for-IWD-EE
 Forum:
-Compatibility: IWD:EE v2.5 and v2.6, and possibly older versions (untested)
+Game version: IWD:EE v2.5 and v2.6, and possibly older versions (untested)

 WHAT THIS MOD DOES: